otnansirk/Insomnia-Auto-Generate-API-Documentation/readme.md

 So far I've only tested from insomnia export JSON format (V4).
 And going well.

 ## Insomnia
-Always copy/paste the last response to description before export workspace.<br>
+Always copy/paste the last response to description before export workspace.<br> `with Markdown format` <br>
 `Click Docs -> Add Description -> Paste Respose to Column Write a Description -> Close.`

 ## How to use Auto Generate API Documentation